Tupelo Data Room

 McHenry, McHenry County, IL, US

 Well-Established Convenient Food & Liquor Store McHenry, IL - Over 20 Years!
-"All Inventory Included Allowing For A Seamless Continuation Of Operations" A neighborhood staple for over 20 years, this well-established business offers a strong mix of liquor, beer, wine, tobacco products and grocery essentials, plus lottery sales.
+"In A Busy Strip Center Along With Other Popular Tenants Just Off A Major Thoroughfare In The Heart Of McHenry" A neighborhood staple for over 20 years, this well-established business offers a strong mix of liquor, beer, wine, tobacco products and grocery essentials, plus lottery sales.
 Multiple high-frequency revenue streams under one roof!
-Product & Revenue Mix • Full selection of spirits, beer and wine • Tobacco and related products • Convenience grocery items (snacks, beverages, staple goods) • Lottery sales driving steady foot traffic • Complementary impulse-buy merchandise positioned for high-margin add-ons Independent - no royalty, advertising or transfer fees.
+Product & Revenue Mix Full selection of spirits, beer and wine Tobacco and related products Convenience grocery items (snacks, beverages, staple goods) Lottery sales driving steady foot traffic Complementary impulse-buy merchandise positioned for high-margin add-ons Independent - no royalty, advertising or transfer fees.
 Asset sale - all furniture, fixtures and equipment (FF&E) included.
-Plus all inventory is included, allowing for a seamless continuation of operations from day one.
-Ready for a new owner to step in and operate immediately or rebrand.
+Ready for a new owner to step in and operate under its established name or rebrand.
 Prime retail space in a busy strip center along with other popular tenants just off a major thoroughfare in the heart of McHenry.
 Boasts great signage, easy access and ample parking.
 Strategically positioned within a high-traffic pocket of McHenry, this location benefits from a powerful blend of daily-use demand drivers that fuel consistent, repeat business throughout the day.
 The surrounding area is anchored by a nearby hospital, a strong automotive corridor filled with dealerships and service centers and a local high school, collectively generating steady flow from employees, visitors and students.
 Also, surrounded by dense residential neighborhoods providing a loyal, built-in customer base, while proximity to key commuter routes capture strong morning and evening traffic.
 Plus, additional support from nearby retail centers, service businesses, recreational amenities and local parks further enhances foot traffic and dwell time in the area.
 This well-rounded mix of healthcare, education, retail and residential drivers positions the business for reliable, high-frequency customer visits - ideal for a convenience and liquor operation such as this!
 Feel free to stop by the location as a customer first.
 This is a HIGHLY confidential listing, DO NOT talk to any owners, employees or patrons.
-If interested, please click on the black Inquiry button on the right to complete the Buyer Profile form or email Pat Mahoney at [email protected] or call 847-208-9569 for more information.
+If interested, please email Pat Mahoney at [email protected] or call 847-208-9569 for more information.
 Showings by appointment only outside of business hours.
 Listed By Pat Mahoney at EatZ & Associates

 -Revenue